devurmil/Smart-Farmer/backend/README.md

 # Smart Farm India - Backend API

-A comprehensive backend API for the Smart Farm India application, built with Node.js, Express.js, and MySQL.
+A comprehensive backend API for the Smart Farm India application, built with Node.js, Express.js, and MongoDB (Mongoose).

 ## 🚀 Features